TipperScout/Planet-Gen-Devlog/README.md

 9/30/25
 V1.4.4 -- Added preset planet (only Earth and Mars at the moment.)
   V1.4.4a -- Made snow not form below -4°F (-20°C)
+  V1.4.4b -- Made temp go down more or less depending on atmosphere thickness.
 ~~~